Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     sudo vi /var/www/html/ol.html

 Paste the following HTML code in the file.

-Replace *your-server-ip* with your IP Address and adjust the longitude, latitude and zoom level according to your needs.
+You might wish to adjust the longitude, latitude and zoom level according to your needs.
+Check `var map = L.map('map').setView([45, 10], 3);` which in this sample defaults to (45, 10) for the center and zoom is set to 3.

 ```html
 <!DOCTYPE html>